 We believe that the main cause of the negative image of Israel in the world is ignorance about how and why the State of Israel was established, what is happening around Israel today and the nature of international law and diplomacy.

-We also believe that international law in the UN and related institutions is interpreted and applied in a discriminatory way, thereby undermining Israel’s sovereignty and security (lawfare).
+We see that international law in the UN and related institutions is interpreted and applied in a discriminatory way to the State of Israel (lawfare), thereby undermining Israel’s sovereignty and security.
 We combat lawfare.

 Our mission is to promote the international rule of law in relation to Israel, the Israel/Palestine conflict and the region.
 We accomplish our mission by: